Periyar and Tamil grammar

-Critique of Tamil the language
+Critique of the Tamil language

 Periyar raised praises and criticisms of Tamil and other Dravidian languages by stating "as I am aware of the disadvantages of another language being imposed on our country, I am intolerant of it and oppose it, I do not resist it merely because it is new or it belongs to another land.
 It is my opinion that the Tamil language is capable of contributing to the progress and freedom of the people in all fields, and will be conductive to a life of dignity and reason.
 However, people may ask whether all such resources are available in Tamil.
 Even if all these qualities are not found, I am aware that Tamil has arts, customs, traditions, and an appropriate vocabulary, which can contribute to a greater advancement than most other languages in India.
 Therefore, other languages that are likely to cause disadvantage to Tamil is unwelcome".

 Periyar claimed that Tamil, Telugu, Malayalam, and Kannada came from the same tongue, or same mother language of Old Tamil.
 He explained that the Tamil language is called by four different names since it is spoken in four different Dravidian states, and thus she has four different names.
 With relation to writing, Periyar stated that using the Tamil script about the arts which are useful to the people in their life and which foster knowledge, talent and courage, and propagating them among the masses, thereby will enlighten the people.
 Further, he explained that it will enrich the language, and thus it can be regarded as a zeal for Tamil.
 Periyar believed that Tamil language will make the Dravidian people unite under the banner of Tamil culture, and that it will make the Kannadigas, Andhras and the Malayalees be vigilant.
 With regards to a Dravidian alliance under a common umbrella language, Periyar stated that "a time will come for unity.
 This will go on till there is an end to the North Indian domination.
 We shall reclaim an independent sovereign state for us".

 Periyar was also known to have issued controversial remarks on Tamil language and Tamil people from time to time.
 On one occasion, he referred to Tamil people as "barbarians" and Tamil language as the "language of barbarians".
 However, Anita Diehl explains that Periyar made these remarks on Tamil because it had no respective feminine verbal forms.